Skip to main contentSkip to footer

 What to Expect in this Course

-Students taking this course have the option of meeting in person (Hasley Hall Room 206) or through video conferencing (using both Canvas and Zoom).
+Students taking this course have the option of meeting in person (SSC 102) or through video conferencing (using both Canvas and Zoom).
 It is not self-paced instruction and meetings are required.
 You should expect to spend about 4 hours per week working on this course in addition to the class meetings.
 Your success in this class depends on your willingness to dedicate the time necessary to complete the course assignments.
 You are responsible for meeting all deadlines for homework, assignments, and other related course material.
 If you have any difficulties completing assignments or meeting deadlines, please notify me immediately so we can try to resolve the situation.
 It is important to note that it may not be possible to make up assignments.

 Types of Assessments

-HOMEWORK, QUIZZES, EXAMS AND GRADING
+HOMEWORK, DISCUSSION POSTS, QUIZZES, EXAMS AND GRADING

 Homework Assignments